 What do chameleons eat?
 Are they the herbivores, carnivores, or even omnivores?
 Do they feed on grasses or seeds?
 What is the best food they like the most?

-Before adopting a chameleon, you need to make sure that you have had a lot of information related to chameleon and how to handle them.
+Before adopting a chameleon, you need to make sure that you have had a lot of information related to chameleon and how to handle them (see different species of chameleons).
 It includes the right diet to keep them healthy, the right maintenance to keep them away from pressure, and also how to grow them well.
 Here what you need to know related to the diet of chameleons and also their schedules.

 The Diets of Chameleons